 On the other hand, Coles (2009) points out that the field of masculinity is also characterized by the influence of other fields, such as age and ethnicity, forming "a complex matrix of masculinities" (p.
 42).
-The fields of gay masculinity, aged masculinity, black masculinity, working-class masculinity, disabled masculinity, among others, are examples of subfields within the field of masculinity.
+The fields of gay masculinity, aged masculinity, black masculinity, working-class masculinity, disabled masculinity, among others, are described by Coles (2008) as "subfields within the field of masculinity" (p.
+235).
 It is important to mention that although some men may be considered as subordinated by hegemonic masculinity, "They may assume a dominant masculine identity in an alternate subfield in which the capital that they own is valued" (Coles, 2008, p.
 235).
-The notion of subfields within the field of masculinity, therefore, recognizes the existence of a number of dominant masculinities that are not the hegemonic one.
+The notion of subfields, therefore, recognizes the existence of a number of dominant masculinities in the field of masculinity that are not the hegemonic one.

-It is precisely by having a dominant position within a certain subfield that Coles (2008) argues that men, who are subordinated by hegemonic masculinity, are able to negotiate their position within the field of masculinity.
+Besides this, Coles (2008) points out that having a masculinity that is valued as dominant within a certain subfield is one of the strategies that men, who are subordinated by the cultural ideal of masculinity, use "for negotiating their position in the field of masculinity" (p.
+243).
 An example is appropriate to explain this passage.
 If we take the case of gay masculinity, particularly relevant for the aim of this work, gay men are regarded as subordinated by hegemonic masculinity exactly because of the same-sex attraction and sexual activity, because they are not heterosexual.
 Nevertheless, despite being subordinate, they can negotiate their position by fixing their attention on their own valued capital in the field of gay masculinity.
 Here they assumed a dominant position in relation to other gay men such as 'queens' and 'fairies'.
 By drawing on elements of hegemonic masculinity that supported their dominant position, they were able to validate their own masculinity.
 (Coles, 2008, p.243)

 This quote suggests that although gay men do not have a privileged position within the field of masculinity (precisely for not being heterosexual), they are able to gain privileges and recognition by "focusing on their dominant position in relation to other men in the field of gay masculinity" (Coles, 2008, p.243).
 Within the field of gay masculinity, homosexuality is not a less valued form of capital, and other criteria, in turn, are taken into account when considering a dominant masculinity over others, such as not being a "queen" or a "fairy".
-Hence, by presenting dominant gay masculinities within the field of gay masculinity, some gay men may experience their masculinity is not the subordinated one, although having a subordinated position in relation to the culturally hegemonic ideal.
+Hence, by presenting "versions of dominant gay masculinity valued in the field of gay masculinity" (Coles, 2008, p.
+245), some gay men may experience their masculinity is not the subordinated one, although having a subordinated position in relation to the culturally hegemonic ideal.

 The interplay between different forms of masculinity within subfields, I consider, can be adequately applied to analyse the Bear community.
-By presenting a more rugged type of masculinity, some members of the Bear community may represent dominant gay masculinities within the field of gay masculinity.
+By presenting a more rugged type of masculinity, some members of the Bear community may represent "dominant gay masculinities within the field of gay masculinity" (Coles, 2009, p.
+39).
 The type of masculinity claimed by some Bears at times seems to have a higher status within the field of gay masculinity.
-Although Bears do not represent the hegemonic ideal of masculinity, they may experience their masculinities have a dominant position in relation to other gay men's masculinities, such as "queen" and "fairies" for example.
+Although Bears do not represent the hegemonic ideal of masculinity, they may experience their masculinities have a "dominant position in relation to other gay men such as 'queens' and 'fairies'" (Coles, 2008, p.
+243).